207: Wild Rebels

 Kinda like the back yard of the Brady Bunch house.

 The Brady Bunch is a sitcom that aired on the ABC television network from 1969 to 1974 and then went on to international syndication.
 Most of the scenes in the show, about a large blended American family, take place in the Brady home—a sprawling example of the split level suburban dream house of that era.
 The actual house filmed for exterior establishing shots was built in 1959 and is located in Studio City, within the city limits of Los Angeles, California.
-The owners have extensively re-landscaped the property to make it less recognizable to Brady Bunch fans.
+The house sold in 1973 for $61,000, then went on the market again in 2018, listed at $1.8 million.
+After a bidding war with TV host Lance Bass, Home & Garden Television (HGTV) purchased the property for $3.5 million, and announced plans to “restore the Brady Bunch home to its 1970s glory.”

 Ronald McDonald, shakin’ his McBooty.